Skin Care

 Apple Cider Vinegar:

-ACV is often touted as a cure for not only fungal acne but a variety of other skin conditions, as well.
+ACV is often touted as a cure for not only fungal acne but also a variety of other skin conditions.

 However, this is one ingredient to avoid if you are allergic to fermented products.
 It can also cause skin irritation, particularly on sensitive skin, so that is something to watch out for.
 On the plus side, it can restore the skin’s pH level back to neutral.